ENaranjo95/CodeChallenges/README.md

   ### Challenges

 - [Fibonacci] (challenges/fibonacci.js)
-  - Build the function that takes a integer (represented as the index number of the fibonacci list) and return the value it would be
+  - Build the function that takes a integer (represented as the index number of the fibonacci list) and return the fibonnaci number.
+(Ex. index number 2, returns fib number 1; index number 5, returns fib number 3)

 - [From Twelve] (challenges/fromTwelve.js)
   - Write a function that sorts a list of integers by how far they are to 12,